 The vertical and horizontal expansion of the fisheries and aquaculture sector intensifies global fish production.
 Due to intensive farming, various water parameters are severely affected due to accumulation of organic waste and depletion of available resources (Herath and Satoh, 2015).
 Water parameters are very critical factors in aquaculture and play a significant role in the growth and survival of aquatic animals (Dixit et al., 2021).
 Poor water quality may produce a bad quality product with the generation of low profit and possess potential human health risk as well (Devi et al., 2017).
 To overcome these problems diversified and eco-friendly culture technologies must be adopted by the farmers.

-Intensive Aquaculture effluents contain high levels of nutrients like N, P, and K which causes eutrophication in natural water bodies (Khan et al., 2005).
+Intensive aquaculture effluents contain high levels of nutrients like N, P, and K which causes eutrophication in natural water bodies (Khan et al., 2005).
 It is understood that these wastes can be wealth if it is utilized efficiently (Khakyzadeh et al., 2015).
 There are many approaches for converting wastes into wealth like sewage-fed aquaculture (Kumar et al., 2015), recirculating aquaculture system (Masser et al., 1999) and biofloc system (Avnimelech, 2009).
 All of these are oriented towards the reduction of the concentration of wastes.
 None of these are utilized for both reductions of concentration of the wastes and also as nutrient supplementation for other crops.

 Concerning these problems, the aquaponic production system is one of the useful approaches which combine fish and plants with the recycling of waste and conservation of water.
 This technique combines recirculating aquaculture with hydroponics for the production of two products at a time by utilizing nutrients generated from the system for plant growth.
 In a conventional hydroponics system, a fertilizers source is provided outwardly to supply the plants with necessary nutrients but in aquaponics systems, the available fish waste in the water that is rich in nutrients is sufficient for plant growth.
 It is more advantageous than conventional aquaculture as there is no periodically siphoning taking place and the wastewater produced in this system is purified and finally back into the system (Rakocy et al., 2006).
 The aquaponics system also facilitates several economic benefits such as savings in the costs of the treatment of water in the aquaculture system, formulation of novel fertilizer for the hydroponics system, and increasing returns from both harvests of fish and vegetables, using one input, i.e. fish feed (Adler et al., 2000).
 Aquaponics is an efficient, cost-effective, and water-saving technology that consumes less water (McMurtry et al., 1997).